nathanenglert/nathanenglert/README.md

 **Hi, I'm Nathan.** I am a technology evangelist who specializes in API development.
-I work at [Saks OFF 5th](https://saksoff5th.com) and am leading a team focused on developer experience.
+I work at [Lasso MD](https://lassomd.com) as a Staff Engineer.
+We're focused on building the next evolution of marketing enablement software for dental practices!

 As a leader, I enjoy building team cultures that support growth, inclusivity, and creativity.
 As an engineer, I love increasing operational efficiency through the use of technology and automation.